Shellywell123/Emulation_Station/README.md

 # Emulation Station

 Got fed up with various ROM execution methods for different console emulators.
 So I wrote a work around that uses WSL to nicely generate and run a windows shortcut for a chosen ROM and emulator.
 The program uses the python3 package `readline` to allow user ease for WSL terminal selection of console and game.
+To use you will need WSL and to change all the paths to be for your machine.
 ##Example of use:
 ```bash
 Foo@Bar:Emulation_Station$ python3 emulation_station.py